hillcjames/Fiber-Detection/README.md

 The filtering process is quite fast, using C libraries.

-The first graph-creation is relatively fast.
-Is O(n).
+The first graph-creation is relatively fast, and is O(n).

-The second graph-creation is relatively slow, but bearable even with large images.
+The second graph-creation is relatively slow.
 Is O(n*log(n)).

 Current issues: